deanvaessen/scrape-o-tron/README.md

 # General notes:
 * I did not add authentication between back-end and front-end.
 JWT tokens would be a good match for this
-* Adding more search engines would be as simple as adding a new scraper in the middleware and adding the corresponding option in components/index.js
+* Adding more search engines would be as simple as adding a new scraper on the back-end and adding the corresponding option in the config.
 * As it is a rather simple application I have not added any store management such as Redux.
 Likewise, I have also not added a routing component.

 # A note on architecture